6ofHertz/algopharm/TECHNICAL.md

-# PillPulse - Technical Documentation
+# Apotheke - Technical Documentation

 ## System Architecture

-PillPulse is built using a modern frontend architecture with React and TypeScript, designed to be paired with a scalable backend system.
+Apotheke is built using a modern frontend architecture with React and TypeScript, designed to be paired with a scalable backend system.
 This document outlines the technical aspects of the application, its components, and integration points.

 ### Architecture Overview